chrisyeh96/chrisyeh96.github.io/README.md

 # Install Jekyll

 I find it best to use the conda package manager to install ruby, then use ruby to install the `github-pages` gem, which contains the set of gems (including Jekyll) used by GitHub Pages itself to compile each site.
 If conda is not already installed, [install conda first](https://docs.conda.io/en/latest/miniconda.html).
-Then, pick one of two options:

-**1. Use conda to install ruby, then use ruby to install the `github-pages` gem.**

 To install/update to the latest version of the `github-pages` gem, run the following commands: